leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw5_adding_features.md

 In CourseWorks you'll find a file called `global_pref_survey_individual.csv`.
 This is the individual survey data referenced in our reading [Global Evidence on Economic Preferences](https://academic.oup.com/qje/article/133/4/1645/5025666).
 Before you start, make sure your R's major version is at least 4.0 (you can check via `R.version`).
+If not, it's recommended that you update R. The biggest difference is whether character columns are read in as factors or characters.

 Please answer the following using this dataset: